 Plan Administrator - COBRA and ERISA.
 In no event will the claims administrator be plan administrator for the purposes of compliance with the Consolidated Omnibus Budget Reconciliation Act (COBRA) or the Employee Retirement Income Security Act (ERISA).
 The term "plan administrator" refers to The Aerospace Corporation or to a person or entity other than the claims administrator, engaged by The Aerospace Corporation to perform or assist in performing administrative tasks in connection with the plan.
 The plan administrator is responsible for satisfaction of notice, disclosure and other obligations of administrators under ERISA.
-In providing notices and otherwise performing under the continuation of coverage section of this benefit booklet, the plan administrator is fulfilling statutory obligations imposed on it by federal law and, where applicable, acting as your agent.
+In providing notices and otherwise performing under the continuation of statutory obligations imposed on it by federal law and, where applicable, acting as your agent.